-I am a researcher at the University of the Witwatersrand, School of Clinical Medicine, Department of Family Medicine.
+I am an epidemiologist and a researcher at the University of the Witwatersrand, School of Clinical Medicine, Department of Family Medicine and Primary Care.

 I hold a Doctor of Medicine (MD) degree (equivalent to MBBCh) from the University of Dar es Salaam, Tanzania, and an MSc in Epidemiology from Harvard University, USA, and a Ph.D. in Epidemiology from the University of London (London School of Hygiene and Tropical Medicine), UK.

-I am involved in teaching (supervision of undergraduate, Master, and Ph.D. candidates) and conceptualizing, designing, implementing, and analyzing rigorous quantitative observational and experimental studies (cluster-randomized trials, randomized clinical trials), systematic reviews and meta-analysis, implementation science and classical epidemiology studies.
-My substantive research interests have been on HIV, Alcohol and Other Drug Use, Mental Health, and Health Systems (digital health) in Africa, and a more recent interest on Global Burden of Diseases.
+My current responsibilities include teaching (supervision of undergraduate, Master, and Ph.D. candidates), and Public Health research.
+I have over 13 years’ experience in conceptualizing, designing, implementing, and analyzing rigorous quantitative observational (large surveys and classical epidemiological) and experimental studies (cluster-randomized trials, randomized clinical trials), systematic reviews, and meta-analysis, and implementation science studies.
+My substantive research interests have been on HIV, Alcohol and Other Drug Use, Noncommunicable Diseases, and Mental Health, and a more recent interest in the Global Burden of Diseases.

 I am a member of editorial boards of three BMC series journals (BMC- Public Health & BMC – Global Health Research and Policy, BMC -Infectious Diseases), the PLOS One journal, a statistical editor for the Health Policy and Planning journal, and an editorial advisor at the BMJ Open journal.